benchopt/benchopt/doc/tutorials/add_solver.rst

 - ``sampling_strategy = "run_once"``

-In some cases, we are not interested in convergence curves over time but only in the final solution.
+In some cases, we are not interested in convergence curves over time but only in the final result.
 In this case, we can use the ``run_once`` sampling strategy.

 .. code-block:: python